 Emmanuel Saati, a 21-year-old Sierra Leonean innovator, has developed smart glasses and sticks for visually impaired persons to detect 0bjects, to offer those people some sense of the external environment and objects.
-In addition, Emmanuel Saati has created a Food Preservation Bag for crops to develop an alternative to the storage of farm produce.
+In addition, Emmanuel Saati has also created a Food Preservation Bag for crops to develop an alternative to the storage of farm produce.

 The light at the end of the tunnel for Africa’s innovative space is simply gleaming.
 Emmanuel Kenroby Saati is an upcoming Tech-Entrepreneur and developer, who was born and raised in Freetown, Sierra Leone.
 Saati did his secondary education at the Prince of Wales Senior Secondary School.

 As the youngest member of his family, he was more akin to solving problems, which has transformed into a passion.
 For starters, Emmanuel Saati will fix up his toys and gadgets, before taking a charismatic step to addressing real-life problems accumulated by people.
 The prodigy is also a great believer in teamwork and planning to solve problems and difficulties.

 The first insight into the spectacular innovation of Emmanuel Saati is the smart glasses and stick for visually impaired individuals.
 Emmanuel Saati’s elder sister is visually impaired.
 Her inability to properly take care of herself leaves Saati in a position to assist her.
 However, following a relocation away from his sister, he can no longer provide the necessary help she needs.
 This is the same scenario encountered by over 100,000 children leaving with blindness in Sierra Leone.